 The Manitoba Provincial Nomination Program for In-demand Occupations

 The Manitoba Provincial Nomination Program has an in-demand list of occupations that includes pharmacists.
-Because it works under the Express Entry system, if you apply, you are more likely to receive an invitation in one of the many EE draws that happen around twice a month.
+Because it works under the Express Entry system, if you apply, you are more likely to receive an invitation to one of the many EE draws that happen around twice a month.

 Express Entry Federal Skilled Worker Class

 The Federal Skilled Worker Class will allow you to immigrate to Canada as a pharmacist.
-In order to apply, you must first pass the selection criteria set out in the program that takes into account your education, language skills, work experience, age, arranged employment and adaptability.
+In order to apply, you must first pass the selection criteria set out in the program that takes into account your education, language skills, work experience, age, arranged employment, and adaptability.

-These selection factors score all applicants out of a 100 and you need at least 67 to qualify.
+These selection factors score all applicants out of 100 and you need at least 67 to qualify.

 What Documents Do You Need?

-The documents you need vary and depend on the country you were born in, currently living in and your family members:
+The documents you need vary and depend on the country you were born in, currently living in, and your family members:

 - Medical examination by a Canadian Panel of Physician approved doctor;